-The two impaired reaches of the Mustinka River were listed as being impaired for turbidity by the MPCA in Minnesota's 303(d) list of Impaired Waters in 2004.
-A summary of the information included in the List of Impaired Waters for each impaired reach is provided for in Table 1.
+The impaired reach of the Rabbit River was listed as being impaired for turbidity by the MPCA in Minnesota's 303(d) list of Impaired Waters in 1996.
+A summary of the information included in the List of Impaired Waters for the impaired reach is provided for in Table 1.